Authentic Sofrito Recipe: Spanish, Puerto Rican & Italian Variations

 Q: Can I make sofrito without a blender?

-Q: How long does homemade sofrito last?
+Q: How long does homemade sofrito last in the refrigerator?

 Q: Can I substitute jarred sofrito for homemade?